What is the main source of law authorising this entity form?

 The SpA may be incorporated by a sole shareholder.

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Can this type of entity be used for a non-profit or charitable organization?

-Generally, no, given its nature as a commercial entity, with the ability to make profit distributions.
+Generally, no, given its nature as a commercial entity, with the ability to make profit distributions

 Give a brief summary of the process of incorporation, formation, or organization, including: